stIncMale/stincmale.github.io/_drafts/examples.markdown

 ## [](#todo){:.section-link}TODO {#todo}
 * Leave "redirect" links in the old site.
 * Update the link to this site on YouTube channel, LinkedIn, Github and other social websites.
+* Check spaces around em-dashes; some places use hyphens instead of em-dashes and need to be fixed.

 ## [](#useful-links){:.section-link}Useful links {#useful-links}
 * [color names](https://htmlcolorcodes.com/color-names/)